Taskmaster (TV series): Format

-Tasks are mostly pre-recorded before an episode's broadcast; the majority are usually conducted in or around the Taskmaster house, a former groundskeepers' cottage located on the outskirts of a golf course in Dukes Meadows, Chiswick.
+Tasks are mostly pre-recorded months in advance and then screened in-studio with the contestants and presenters present, during which Davies assigns scores.
+Most tasks are usually conducted in or around the Taskmaster house, a former groundskeepers' cottage located on the outskirts of a golf course in Dukes Meadows, Chiswick.
+Other pre-recorded tasks are filmed at a specific location that changes each series, with previous locations including Buckinghamshire Railway Centre, Chesham United's stadium, Gatwick Airport's South Terminal and Frogmore Paper Mill.
 Two tasks are usually conducted during studio segments: an introductory Prize task, in which each contestant supplies an object they possess that conforms to a set theme, all of which will be awarded to the winner of the episode; and a final "Live" task, which the contestants perform onstage in the studio.
-In the event of a tie in the top score at the end of the episode, either a pre-recorded tiebreaker task between the tied contestants is shown, or a quick live task is performed to determine the winner.
+In the event of a tie in the top score at the end of the episode or series, either a pre-recorded tiebreaker task between the tied contestants is shown, or a quick live task is performed to determine the winner.
+Each series is assigned a theme that influences the design of the house, most notably the portrait of Greg Davies in the living room, as well as the music during transitions between tasks.
+Themes for various series have included Japanese, western, art deco, Victorian, and steampunk.